 We belong to the Green Business Membership and in 2017 we received the top accolade of Platinum in the Groundwork Green Business Awards Scheme.
 The award recognises that we are inspirational to others and that our actions and efforts ensure that HOME leads the way in sustainable practices – from supply chains and purchasing, to energy and waste monitoring, as well as staff training and engagement.

-We are a dynamic member of MAST (Manchester Arts Sustainability Team) – ‘one of the city’s most successful examples of environmental improvements and civic engagement on climate change,’ as quoted in Arts Council England Environmental Report 2015/16 published by Julie’s Bicycle in November 2016.
+We are a dynamic member of MAST (Manchester Arts Sustainability Team) – recognised by Arts Council England as ‘one of the city’s most successful examples of environmental improvements and civic engagement on climate change’.
 As part of MAST we share a passion to make environmental sustainability intrinsic to the plans and aspirations of arts and creative industries across Manchester.
-We continue to work towards MAST’s target of an annual 7% reduction in energy emissions and to take advantage of the training, tools and resources available through Julie’s Bicycle to manage and reduce energy and environmental impacts.
-MAST supports the work of Manchester Climate Change Agency and its commitment to make Manchester a zero carbon city by 2050.
+We continue to work towards MAST’s energy emission reduction targets and to take advantage of the training, tools and resources available through Julie’s Bicycle to manage and reduce energy and environmental impacts.
+You can read the first MAST 5 Year Report here.
+MAST supports the work of Manchester Climate Change Agency and its commitment to make Manchester a zero carbon city by 2038.
+In 2017, URBACT, the EU’s learning and exchange programme for cities, awarded MAST the Good Practice label, celebrating the practical and collaborative solutions made to integrate sustainable and environmental commitments in our city.
+In November 2018 MAST won the Promotion of Environmental Sustainability accolade at the inaugural Manchester Culture Awards.
+This recognition is a testament to the unique collaborative network that we’ve established across the cultural sector in the city, and our collective commitment to driving change, lowering our carbon impact, and inspiring others to do the same.

-Our strategies aim to continue to reduce our carbon footprint as we become further established in our new building on Tony Wilson Place.
+Our strategies aim to continue to reduce our carbon footprint as we become further established in our First Street surroundings.
+Our Environmental and Sustainability Team comprises staff members from across the organisation, who are dedicated to bringing a variety of environmental innovations and practices to HOME, driving change, developing initiatives and inspiring both individual action and collective change.
 We are planning ahead in our pledge to help to secure a sustainable future.
 By further raising awareness of our efforts towards practical, creative and lasting sustainability actions, we are continually working to grow our green community.